NaghmeM/DevOpsTest-bash/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache2 License - see the [LICENSE](LICENSE) file for details.

 Happy scripting!
 If you have any questions or need further assistance, feel free to open an issue in this repository.